timtebeek/major-migrations-made-easy-slides/slides.md

 But you don't want to adopt these features manually, or only on a single project.

-Instead we will look into automation, to make old projects feel like new again, to benefit from JVM,  language and framework improvements.
+Instead we will look into automation, to make old projects FEEL like new again.
+So you can benefit from JVM,  language and framework improvements.
 -->

 ---